A new kinetic theory model of granular flows that incorporates particle stiffness: introduction

-When it comes to a granular system of practical interests, particles always have a finite stiffness.
+When it comes to a granular system of practical interest, particles always have finite stiffness.
 This means that the collision is a process that takes finite time to complete and the collision duration could be comparable to the collision interval at high collision frequency.
 Granular flows in this case can be very complex.
-Based on the DEM simulations of homogeneous shear flow, it was observed that granular flows could show either fluid-like behaviour or solid-like behaviour.
-In the early modelling work, generally two regimes are distinguished: inertial regime and elastic regime.
-The difference of flow behaviour in these two regimes can be attributed to the micro-scale phenomena at the particle level.
+Based on the DEM simulations of homogeneous shear flow, it was observed that granular flows could show either fluid-like behavior or solid-like behavior.
+In the early modeling work, generally two regimes are distinguished: inertial regime (or rapid-flow regime) and elastic regime (or quasi-static regime) \citep{campbell1990rapid}.
+The difference of flow behaviour between elastic and inertial regimes can be attributed to the micro-scale phenomena at the particle level.
 In the inertial regime, the collision duration is negligible compared to the collision interval and the hydrodynamic behaviours of granular flows are mainly dominated by the rapid binary collisions.
-Many researchers have reported that the instantaneous binary collision assumption is still valid even for relatively dense flows if the stiffness of contacts between particles is sufficiently large \citep{mitarai2003hard,mitarai2005bagnold,silbert2007rheology} and flows can still be considered in the inertial regime.
-Despite the existence of velocity correlation for dense flows that could affect the KT predictions in some cases \citep{mitarai2005bagnold,mitarai2007velocity}, classical KT exhibits generally good agreement with DEM simulation results.
-However, in the elastic flow regime, many adjacent particles are engaged in filament-like clusters which are called force chains; the sustained multi-particle contacts start to prevail.
+Many researchers have reported that the instantaneous binary collision assumption is still valid even for relatively dense flows if the stiffness of contacts between particles is sufficiently large \citep{mitarai2003hard,mitarai2005bagnold,silbert2007rheology}; flows in this case can still be considered in the inertial regime.
+Despite the existence of velocity correlation for dense flows that could affect the KT predictions \citep{mitarai2005bagnold,mitarai2007velocity}, classical KT exhibits generally good agreement with DEM simulation results \citep{si2018development}.
+However, in the elastic flow regime, many adjacent particles are engaged in filament-like clusters that are called force chains; the collision duration becomes comparable to the collision interval and the sustained multi-particle contacts start to prevail.
 With elastic flows being dominated by enduring and multi-particle contacts, the collision duration can no longer be ignored.
 In the elastic regime, the stress is observed to be independent of the shear rate since the transport can occur between particles through the elastic waves travelling across the contact points at a rate which is governed by the elastic properties and not by the granular temperature \citep{campbell2002granular}.